 - D Score – technical value of routine

 - 4 women’s disciplines

 - 6 men’s disciplines

 There are four disciplines in women’s artistic gymnastics; vault, uneven bard, beam, and floor.
 For men, there are six disciplines; floor, pommel horse, rings, vault, parallel bars, and horizontal bar.
 Judges award two scores after each gymnast’s performance, a D-score and an E-score.
 The D-score refers to the technical value of the routine: difficulty, bonuses, and routine requirements and it has no maximum.
 The E-score evaluates the execution of the routine by making deductions for mistakes such as bent legs, falls, and lack of height.
 The total deductions are subtracted from 10, so in a perfect routine, the E-score is 10.0.

 At the BC Winter Games female athletes are 10-14 years old and male athletes are 11-15 years old.
 The competition format consists of a team event, all-around (the total from all 4 or 6 apparatus), and individual event finals.

 There are over 40,000 registered members of gymnastics clubs in BC with an additional 130,000 people taking part in some form of gymnastics.
 Gymnastics BC oversees artistic gymnastics and trampoline and tumbling in the province.

-Notable alumni include Brianna Tsang (2006 BC Winter Games) who is a current member of the women’s national team.
+Notable alumni include Zachary Clay (2006 BC Winter Games) who is a current member of the men’s national team.